FoFabien/Script_Compiler/readme.md

 }
 print("2+3=" + add(2,3));
 ```

+###Bigger example:
+* [Snake game](https://github.com/FoFabien/Script_Compiler/tree/master/examples/snake): Using SFML for the graphical part. snake.cpp contains functions used by the script, the compilation call and the run part.

 ### To do
 * More and more optimizations (especially for the run part).
 Compilation speed is satisfying, for now.
 As a result, big changes to the code could still happen.